lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 ### Creating DisplayShapeOut in p5.js

-As with our [previous lesson](p5js-serial.md), we'll begin with our [`SerialTemplate`](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/p5js/SerialTemplate).
+As with our {% include tlink.html id='communication-p5js-serial' text='previous lesson' %}, we'll begin with our [`SerialTemplate`](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/p5js/SerialTemplate).
 If you're using VSCode, copy [`SerialTemplate`](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/p5js/SerialTemplate) and rename the folder to `DisplayShapeOut`.
 If you're using the p5.js online editor, simply open this project, [Serial Template](https://editor.p5js.org/jonfroehlich/sketches/vPfUvLze_C), and rename your project to `DisplayShapeOut`.

 #### Overview of DisplayShapeOut functionality